digexp/dxsync/README.md

 4. Done

 ## First Steps
-After you successfully installed DXSync, you can start playing around with the default Portal 8.5 Theme.
-In order to do this ou need to:
+After you successfully installed dxsync, you can start playing around with the default Portal 8.5 Theme.
+In order to do this you need to:

-1. Create a new local directory.
-Lets call this `/themedev`
+1. Create a new local directory, such as `/themedev`
-2. Open a new command line and switch to this directory `cd /themedev`
+2. Open a new command line and switch to this directory: `cd /themedev`
-3. Initialize the dxsync tool in this directory `dxsync init`
+3. Initialize the dxsync tool in this directory: `dxsync init`
 4. Follow the prompts and enter all information about your remote host.
-5. Once done start the tool
+5. Once done start the tool: `dxsync run`
-   `dxsync run`
 6. Since your local directory is empty the tool will download all files from the remote server to `/themedev`.
 After it is finished you can change the files locally in your favorite editor and the files will be automatically uploaded under the covers.

 ## Usage